ttilton1/bmrCalc/README.md

-# bmrCalc
+# BMR and Daily Energy Expenditure
-Webpage for calculating BMR
+Webpage for calculating BMR and Daily Energy Expenditure based off information from the studies conducted by Herman Pontzer.

-Personal BMR Calculator

-Using historical data it will accurately predict your basal metabolic rate using your height and weight.
-By understanding your basal metabolic rate you can understand how many calories a day your body burns.
+Using historical data it will accurately predict your basal metabolic rate (BRM) and daily energy expenditure (DEE) using your weight, age, and biological sex.
+By understanding your BRM and DEE and you can understand how many calories a day your body burns.

-Height: cm
-Weight: lb
+Weight: lb or kg
+Age: Years
+Biological Sex: Male or Female

 Process
 BMR: Result
+DEE: Result